-Let’s talk about the best white paint colors for your home.
+Let’s talk about the best white paint colors for your home, and my favorite.

 What is it about white paint colors?